Do you want to quit smoking?

 3. Circulatory: You may feel dizzy, stiff, or even tingling in your toes and fingers.

 4. Sleep: You may experience insomnia as well.

-These effects are a direct result of your body repairing the damage that smoking has caused, and starting to smoke again will only set back your plans of a healthy lifestyle.
-If you fight through your withdraw stage (which should only last 3-4 weeks) you will see immediate and long-lasting health improvements.
+These effects are a direct result of your body repairing the damage that smoking has caused, and starting to smoke again will only set back your plans for a healthy lifestyle.
+If you fight through your withdrawal stage (which should only last 3-4 weeks) you will see immediate and long-lasting health improvements.

 To give you an idea of the benefits that you will experience once you quit smoking, the American Cancer Society has created a timeline that describes what you can look forward to in your new, smoke-free life.
 In addition to this, it’s a great guide to discover what happens to your body once you quit smoking.

 After 20 minutes: your blood pressure will drop back down to normal.

 After 8 hours: the carbon monoxide levels in your bloodstream will drop by half, and oxygen levels will return to normal

 After 48 hours: your chance of having a heart attack will have decreased.
 All nicotine will have left your body.
 Your sense of taste and smell will return to a normal level.

 After 72 hours: your bronchial tubes will relax, and your energy levels will increase.